BushyToaster88/dockerised-emailserver/README.md

 ## Getting Started

-Git clone the repo and cd into it
+Clone the repo and cd into it

 ```
 git clone https://github.com/BushyToaster88/dockerised-emailserver.git